||21 days/20 nights

 Morning sightseeing of Zagreb.
 Visit the older historic Upper Town with its neo-gothic Assumption Cathedral, the famous St. Mark's Church, the colorful market, and old Banski Dvori Palace.
 In the afternoon, travel from the Croatian border to Novi Sad.
 Novi Sad is the capital of the province of Vojvodina, the autonomous province of Serbia, and an historic city on the Danube.
 Explore the streets of Novi Sad and visit the Petrovaradin citadel.
 Dinner and overnight in Novi Sad.
 (B, D)

-After breakfast, drive to Belgrade to visit the Kalemegdan fortress, Republic Square, National theatre, National museum, Knez Mihajlova street, Terazije Square, Federal Assembly, Nikola Tesla museum, Belgrade museum, Ivo Andric house, St. Marco's Church, St. Sava Temple, and Memorial Center Josip Broz Tito.
+After breakfast, visit the Kalemegdan fortress, Republic Square, National theatre, National museum, Knez Mihajlova street, Terazije Square, Federal Assembly, Nikola Tesla museum, Belgrade museum, Ivo Andric house, St. Marco's Church, St. Sava Temple, and Memorial Center Josip Broz Tito.
 Dinner in Skadarlia, the city's Bohemian quarter with cobblestone streets and folkloric restaurants that often offer evening open-air performances.
 Overnight.
 (B, D)

 Breakfast.
 Transfer to airport for departure.
 (B)